 No income tax has been charged to the statement of comprehensive income.
-The company has estimated mining taxation losses available to offset against future mining income of \$10,437,290 (2009: \$10,300,412) and non-mining taxation losses of \$12,693,201 (2009: \$12,199,798) to
+The company has estimated mining taxation losses available to offset against future mining income of \$10,437,290 (2009: \$10,300,412) and non-mining taxation losses of \$12,693,201 (2009: \$12,199,798) to carry forward.
+Such losses will only be available to be offset if:

-(b) The Company continues to comply with the conditions for deductibility imposed by the law;

-(c) There are no adverse changes in tax legislation or tax rates which affect the Company in realising the benefit from the deduction for the losses.
+- (a) The Company derives future assessable income of a nature and an amount sufficient to enable the benefit of the losses to be realised; - (b) The Company continues to comply with the conditions for deductibility imposed by the law; - (c) There are no adverse changes in tax legislation or tax rates which affect the Company in realising the benefit from the deduction for the losses.